Krzysztof-Gatka/Portfolio_mealselect/README.md

   - (CSS) find colors for the app

 What i learnt:
+  - DON'T use temporary solutions, instead write code in right way at the beggining
   - Think about layout and color pallete at the beginning of project development